kemblesong/music-player-challenge/README.md

 ### `GET /api/songs`

 Returns all 10,000 songs sorted A-Z by title.
-Used for Part 2 (Bonus).
+Used for Part 2.

 ---

-## Part 1: Core Music Player
+## Part 1: Core Music Player (~40 mins)

 Build a music player with the following features: